Dollar shuffles higher, shares bask near peaks

 “The world wants to get itself short sterling,” said Societe Generale’s Kit Juckes.
 “I don’t think it will last, a two-week delay to easing restrictions, that really is very temporary.”

-Overnight in Asia, Tokyo's Nikkei 225 (.N225) had inched down 0.2% as losses in market heavyweights offset gains for drugmakers after Eisai Co's (4523.T) Alzheimer drug had received U.S. regulatory approval.
+Overnight in Asia, Tokyo’s Nikkei 225 had inched down 0.2% as losses in market heavyweights offset gains for drugmakers after Eisai Co’s Alzheimer drug had received U.S. regulatory approval.

 Among the main commodities, oil prices lost ground as lingering concerns about the fragile state of the global recovery were heightened by data showing China’s oil imports fell in May.